ku1ik/bitpocket/README.md

-bitpocket does not include a full-fledged versioning system at the moment, but it does automatically create a local backup of any files before overwriting or deleting with changes from the BitCoinMaster.
+bitpocket does not include a full-fledged versioning system at the moment, but it does automatically create a local backup of any files before overwriting or deleting with changes from the BitPocketMaster.
 These backups are placed into a timestamped directory (one directory per sync).
 The path to this directory is:

     .bitpocket/backups/YYYY-MM-DD.hhmmss

-As these files accumulate, you may want to remove them, but you can also run `bitcoin pack` to combine all the backup files into a git repository contained within the _.bitcoin_ directory:
+As these files accumulate, you may want to remove them, but you can also run `bitpocket pack` to combine all the backup files into a git repository contained within the _.bitpocket_ directory:

     $ cd ~/BitPocket
     $ bitpocket pack